 The App Store gives you endless ways to help students learn new concepts and express their creativity.
 Let your class explore the properties of magnesium with an interactive periodic table of elements.
 Teach young readers new words with an app that turns word-building into a game.
 Or find a digital painting app to make art anywhere without brushes or paint.
 You can find study aid apps built specifically for drills and practice.
 And apps that complement different learning styles.
 Whatever you’re teaching, apps help you do what you do best — inspire students to think in new ways.

 We’ve made it easy for you to find the right apps for every student and class.
-Find curated, popular apps that are sure to get your students engaged, organized by both subject and grade level.
+Find curated, popular apps — organized by both subject and grade level — that are sure to get your students engaged.
 For students with disabilities, our special education collection has amazing apps for every need — from sign language and communication to life skills.
-We’ve even created a collection of apps just for teachers, to help you organize more efficiently and teach more effectively.View all the education collections
+We’ve even created a collection of apps just for teachers to help you organize more efficiently and teach more effectively.View all the education collections

 Browse apps by subject and grade level